Local Development

 Running the Services

-You need to run all three services for a fully functional local environment.
-Open three terminal windows (or use a process manager).
+Open three terminal windows (or use a process manager):

 cd apps/api